Greg Marsh Enterprises

 Hose Routing

 August 19, 2024 Today was going great.
 I was getting things apart to get the oil tank and battery box out.
 Lots of stainless steel fasteners, no anti-seize so all fighting me.
 Had to use my electric impact on some of them.
 Got the timing side apart and start to the other side, feet tangled in cord, down I went.
 Lots of clear shape - should have been fine.
-However, I was lazy and didn't fold up the engine hoist and put it away.
+However, I was lazy and did't fold up the engine hoist and put it away.
 Fell full for on the corner of the steel leg with the back of my shoulder joint.
 Cannot lift my right arm, hurts too much to let it dangle.
 Tried to keep working but gave up.
 My goal each year is no ER.
 I'll get cleaned up and once there's time for the illegals to clear out, I'll head there.
 At least I was able to pickup my right arm and lay it on the table with my left arm so I could write this.
 Hopefully, nothing is broken and no ligaments, tendons, or muscles are torn, but I'll be shocked if not.
 Anyway, will be OK one way or the other - no other damage.

 Just got home from the ER after five hours.
 Nothing broken or out of place so hopefully just muscles which I can rehab myself.
-I may take a day or two off - I can lift my arm with the other one but cannot lift it by itself - much like a rotator cuff tear but I'm pretty sure that didn't happen.
+I may take a day or two off - I can lift my arm with the other one but cannot lift it by itself - much like a rotator cuff tear but I'm pretty sure that did't happen.
 I was concerned that I broke my shoulder blade.

 August 20, 2024 No work today.
 My cleaning ladies were here today and one of them was a licensed PT in the PI and is working on getting licensed in VA.
 No cleaning for her today!